nhoening/StoSim/doc/tut/sub.rst

 --------------------------------

-With all the data we have, we also should make some figures to look at - we'll use our variable settings to plot different data sets, such that we can meaningfully compare the outcomes of different settings.
+With all the data we have, we also should make some figures to look at - we'll use our parameter settings to plot different data sets, such that we can meaningfully compare the outcomes of different settings.

 Figure 1 shows likelihood to cooperate of learners when the non-learners form a